Difference Between Vaporization and Evaporation

 Main Differences Between Vaporization and Evaporation

-1. Vaporization is the process of conversion of solid or liquid into gaseous form while evaporation is the change of a liquid into gaseous form.
+1. Vaporization is converting a solid or liquid into a gaseous form, while evaporation is the change of a liquid into a gaseous form.

-2. Bubbles are formed in the process of vaporization while in evaporation, bubbles aren’t formed.
+2. Bubbles are formed in vaporization, while in evaporation, bubbles aren’t formed.

-3. External factors do not affect the process of vaporization while evaporation is affected by external factors.
+3. External factors do not affect the vaporisation process, while evaporation is affected by external factors.

 Difference Between Vaporization and Evaporation